jovotech/learn-jovo/tutorials/alexa-send-notifications/README.md

 To trigger the intent with the code to send out events, in our case the `WeatherAlertIntent`, we simply have to send a request to our endpoint with the intent set to one executing the Proactive Event.

-That intent should not be included in your language model to prevent your user maybe randomly triggering it.
+That intent should not be included in your language model to prevent your user may be randomly triggering it.

 Here's a sample request, which you can use: